vpenando/vpenando.github.io/articles/en/wip/explicit_typing_python.md

 ```
 foobar
 ```
-It seems that Python doesn't look at `x`'s expected type, as well as `y`'s.
+It seems that Python doesn't look at `x`'s expected type, as well as `y`'s one.
 Following the example above, what happened?

 ---